M.07.04 Segregation review and revocations

 Must review, and may revoke, the direction when requested by the prisoner.

-May apply, before it expires, to the senior advisor to regional commissioner for the initial direction to continue beyond the 14 days and up to 3 months.
+May apply, before it expires, to the Director Office of Commissioner Custodial Services for the initial direction to continue beyond the 14 days and up to 3 months.

 May direct before it expires (14 days from date of direction approval) that it continues (up to 3 months) in force and if it continues in force must review it at intervals of not more than 3 months from each continuation until it is revoked or left to expire.

-58(1)(a & b) and 59(1)(b) On transfer to another prison, the Prison Director of receiving prisonMust review the direction to determine whether the reasons behind the direction and the association status are still valid.
+58(1)(a & b) & 59(1)(b) On transfer to another prison, the General Manager Custodial of receiving prisonMust review the direction to determine whether the reasons behind the direction and the association status are still valid.
 M.07.Form.04 Management plan for prisoner on segregation and M.07.02.Res.01 Staff instructions to manage segregated prisoner must be updated to meet the receiving site requirements.

-M.07.04.03 Request by prisoner to senior advisor to review direction
+M.07.04.03 Request by prisoner to Director Office of Commissioner Custodial Services to review direction

-1. A prisoner on segregation under section 58(1)(a or b) or 59(1)(b) can request, at any time, a senior advisor to regional commissioner (as a Chief Executive delegate) reviews the segregation direction.
+1. A prisoner on segregation under [section 58(1)(a or b) or 59(1)(b) of the Corrections Act 2004] can request, at any time, a Director Office of Commissioner Custodial Services (as a Chief Executive delegate) reviews the segregation direction.

 2. Prisoner requests the review, in writing, via Prisoner complaints PC.01.Form.01 Prisoner complaints.
 (If, due to language / intellectual / physical and or cultural issues, the prisoner is not able / capable of presenting a written request, staff must assist the prisoner, this assistance includes staff completing the PC.01.Form.01 Prisoner complaint on behalf of the prisoner)